5G-ERA/signal_quality_network_application/README.md

 docker exec -it signal_mapper_container_ros1 bash
 ```

-Connect to InfluxDB and publish colors accordingly to signal with customized params of this connection:
+Connect to the InfluxDB and publish colors accordingly to signal with customized params of this connection:

 client = InfluxDBClient('192.168.23.245', 8086, 'test5g', 'TEST2023', 'openwrt')

 client = InfluxDBClient(host, port, username, password, database)

 ```